3.13 Child Protection Medical Examinations including injuries to non-mobile children

 In this case:

 - Achieving Best Evidence (ABE) interview should preferably be undertaken before an examination.
 This should be as soon as possible after the disclosure so that information from the child can be obtained.
 This will provide the most important evidence because examination, particularly in younger children is usually normal.
 A younger child’s memory of events may be affected by those around them.
 In 13-18 year olds the ABE may be done before or after the examination.
 This may not be possible if a registered intermediary is required.

 - If it is agreed that a CSA examination is required, then the examination will be arranged within working hours at the SARC.
-Images may be obtained (digital, still or moving) but no forensic samples (DNA) will be required however the young person may need STI screening as above.
-(See SARC pathway appendix 3).
+Images may be obtained (digital, still or moving) but no forensic samples (DNA) will be required.
+The young person may need STI screening as above.
+(See SARC pathway Appendix 3a/b).